developer3389/simplest-vpn/README.md

 6. Troubleshooting:
 If any commands are not found:
-    - Reboot:
-        - Sometimes a simple system reboot is sufficient to update your shell environment.
     - Fix PATH:
         - If the commands are still missing, your PATH variable may be misconfigured.
         Feel free to ask an AI (like ChatGPT or Claude) to help you fix your specific system PATH settings.